-Claim: Rapists are using little children who appear to be lost to lure victims to them.
+Claim: Rapists are using small children who appear to be lost to lure victims to them.

 I am not sure when did this happen, but it is best to be careful and safety comes first.